echedev/theseus-navigator/README.md

 It provides a simple API, does not require code generation and uses Flutter's Router / Navigator 2.0 under the hood.

 *Note: The package is still in progress.
 Any feedback, like missing features, better API suggestions, bug reports and other are appreciated.*

+You can check all supported features in the [Theseus Navigator Demo app](https://theseus-navigator.eche.dev/).

 ## Overview